eethomp/eethomp.github.io/_posts/2019-09-07-WSL-for-Ruby.md

 ---
 ## Get a Database
 Next you're going to want a database.
-I use MariaDB.
+We are using MariaDB.
 You'll also need to pick up redis and nodejs.
 ```
 sudo apt-get install mariadb-server libmariadb-dev
 sudo apt-get install redis-server